Monika16/Log-Analysis/README.md

 # Log-Analysis

 ## Files in the Project
-1. newsdatadb.py - contains SQl Queries in python code.
+1. newsdatadb.py - contains SQL Queries in python code.
+2. create_views.sql - contail SQL Query to create View.
-2. output.txt - contains output of the program.
+3. output.txt - contains output of the program.

 ## Requirement for Execution
 1. Python